nea/vertx-mod-cassandra-persistor/README.md

 The `raw` action returns a `JsonArray` of `JsonObject`s in the format `columnName:columnValue` (if any result is given). *Note: Value types are not fully interpreted but generally covered as numbers, strings or collections!*

 ## General Responses
 In case no resultset is given to return to the sender or in case of errors a general status in JSON will be returned.
-I looks like
+It looks like

     {
         "status": "ok"